 In our earlier blog titled ‘How are Sales and Marketing functions different?’ we talked about the error of placing people who are good at sales in charge of marketing.
-In a rush to scale up their marketing, growing companies sometimes switch their own sales people to handle marketing because they are already familiar with the company’s business.
+In a rush to scale up their marketing, growing companies sometimes switch their own sales people to handle marketing because they are familiar with the company’s business.

-But being good at sales does not automatically qualify the person to be equally good at marketing.
+Being good at sales does not automatically qualify the person to be equally good at marketing.
 The two functions require different kinds of skills and knowledge.
 A sudden shift from sales to marketing can be a problem in the short run, not a solution.

 However, if the situation in the organization necessitates making this switch, here are three areas new marketers should prepare themselves for: Mindset, Communications, Systems.